-A. As long as there is room in a particular session, registration will be accepted.
-However, campers should be registered by 12pm on Friday before the upcoming camp week they would like to attend.
-Note – camper registration will not be accepted mid-week during a camp session in progress, even if the session is not full.
-The official “last day” to register for camp is 12pm Friday, August 17 in order to register one or more campers for the final week of camp from Monday August 20 – Friday August 24.
+A. Camp U of T Scarborough offers flexible weekly registration.
+Children must register by 4pm each Thursday before the upcoming camp week, they would like to attend.
+Registration will not be accepted over-the-weekend or mid-week during a camp session in progress, even if the session is not full.
+The official “last day” to register for camp is Friday, August 16 by 12noon in order to register one or more campers for the final week of camp from Monday, August 19 – Friday, August 23.

-Q. The camp session(s) I want to register my child/teen for is sold out, and I don’t want to register for any other camp week(s), what can I do?
+Q. The camp session(s) I want to register my child/teen for is sold-out, and I do not want to register for any other camp week(s), what can I do?

-A. Email the Camp Directors (firstname.lastname@example.org) with your request and a spot will be opened, or you may be placed on the waiting list and notified when a spot becomes available.
-Note: Mid-week camp registrations are not accepted.
+A. Email the Camp Directors (firstname.lastname@example.org) with your request and you will be placed on the waiting list and notified if a spot becomes available.

-Q. What if I need to pick-up my child early, or if I will have someone else picking up my child, who do I inform?
+Q. What if I need to pick-up my child early, or if I will have someone else picking up my child, whom do I inform?

 A. With the exception of unforeseen emergencies and pre-arranged appointments, we strongly advise parents not to pick-up their child/ren early.
-If you need to pick up your child/ren early, please email the Camp Coordinator Rochelle Welch email@example.com and 416-208-5156.
-Alternatively, you would contact the Camp Directors through the Camp Hotline – 416-287-7420.
-The Camp Directors will respond to calls every hour of the camp day between 8:30am-4pm Monday through Friday.
+If you need to pick up your child/ren early, please email the Camp Coordinator, Rochelle Welch email@example.com.
+Alternatively, you would contact the Camp Directors through the Camp Office number – 416-287-7420.
+The Camp Directors will respond to calls every hour of the camp day between 8:30am-12pm and 1pm-4pm Monday through Friday.

-A. The leadership camp is a specialized 2week program for teens 13-16yrs’; however, children who are 12 will be granted admission into the program as long as parents/ guardians’ are comfortable that they will be socially mature enough to be with teens 13-16yrs and to fully engage in program workshops.
+A. The Leadership Program is a specialized 2-week certificate program for teens 13-16yrs’; however, children who are aged 12 will be granted admission into the program as long as parents/ guardians’ are confident they will be socially mature enough to be with teens 13-16yrs and to fully engage in program workshops.

 Q. Does the camp offer any early-bird registration discounts or special incentives?

-A. Camp U of T Scarborough offers a one-time registration incentive of 10% off the total registration of one child (6-12yrs) registered for the entire 8-weeks of camp, purchased in one transaction.
-Also from March 1–31, all camp registrations will receive last year’s rate – don’t miss out on the early bird special!
+A. Camp U of T Scarborough offers a one-time registration incentive of 10% off the total registration cost of one child (6-12yrs) registered for the entire 8-weeks of camp, purchased in one transaction.
+Also from March 1–31, all camp registrations will receive a discounted rate!

 Q. How early can I drop my children off in the morning for camp?